Calculating Gross Profit Margins

-The gross profit margin calculation is one that's used in all business accounts and entered into the profit and loss account.
+The gross profit margin calculation is a number used in all business accounts and entered into the profit and loss account.

-It is sometimes called the gross margin and entered as an absolute number or a percentage so the % is the gross profit percentage.
+It is sometimes called the gross margin and entered as an absolute number or a percentage, so the % value is the gross profit percentage.

 How To Calculate Gross Profit

 Calculating gross profit is a simple calculation in its rawest form and is:

 - Sales/ turnover/ takings, less:

 You have sales of £1,000, with direct cost of sale at £250.
 Your gross profit is £1,000 less £250 which equals £750.

 All sales values get recorded net of VAT and discounts provided.